Akbarzadeh-Faraz/AI-Undercover/README.md

-#AI Undercover
-AI Bots in the world of AI Cheat Detection
+AI Undercover: AI Bots in the world of AI Cheat Detection

-Faraz Akbarzadeh
-Adil Guluzade
-Santusht Arora

-#Phenomenon Overview
+Phenomenon Overview

 The media environment undergoes rapid transformation through artificial intelligence which reshapes digital interactions at their core.
 The continuous battle between AI-enabled cheating systems and their anti-cheat detection counterparts represents a significant and growing trend in media transformation.
 The online gaming environment showcases a complex interaction where cheating AI updates its methods to avoid detection and anti-cheating mechanisms develop new strategies to recognize and neutralize these advanced threats (Chen, 2024; Skinner & Walmsley, 2019).